 5. He's a Devoted Dad

 Ben first became a father back in 2005 when Violet was born, and since then, he's stuck to movies that target an adult audience.
-The Man of Steel sequel will be his first somewhat kid-friendly film since having children of his own, and there's never been more pressure for Ben to prove to his brood that he's a cool dad.
+Batman v Superman: Dawn of Justice will be his first somewhat kid-friendly film since having children of his own, and there's never been more pressure for Ben to prove to his brood that he's a cool dad.